gchq/stroom-docs/install-guide/Stroom-7-Proxy-Installation.md

 ## Stroom Remote Proxy (docker version)

+The bui,d of a stroom proxy where the stroom applications are running in docker containers.
-The operating system (OS) build for a stroom proxy is minimal CentOS plus a pre-requisite of docker-ce & docker-compose.
+The operating system (OS) build for a 'dockerised stroom proxy is minimal CentOS plus the docker-ce & docker-compose packages.
 Neither of the pre-requisites are available from the CentOS ditribution.
 &nbsp;